 Many wine tasting rooms, wineries, and vineyards in the U.S. and abroad allow visitors to come and sample their offerings.
-Although many still believe they must visit Northern California’s Sonoma or Napa Valley regions to find winemakers, viniculture has spread to many parts of the U.S. If you’re planning your first trip to a winery, here are four tips you can use to make the most of your wine-tasting experience.
+Although many still believe they must visit Northern California’s Sonoma or Napa Valley regions to find winemakers, viniculture has spread to many parts of the U.S. If you’re planning your first north fork wine tour to a winery, here are four tips you can use to make the most of your wine-tasting tours long island experience.

 Drink Outside Your Comfort Zone